jerodsanto/wordpress-console/readme.txt

 == Description ==

-One killer feature of [Ruby on Rails](http://rubyonrails.org/) is the Rails Console.
-It allows developers to examine and modify their code and data interactively from within the Rails environment.
-This plugin's aim is to provide a similar environment for WordPress plugin developers.

-Once activated, the plugin adds a "Console" page to the administrator's "Tools" menu.
-This page includes a JavaScript-based interactive shell which loads the WordPress environment.
+This plugin adds a "Console" page to the administrator's Tools menu which provides a JavaScript-based interactive console that loads the WordPress environment.
 It allows execution of arbitrary PHP code as well as anything defined by WordPress or activated plugins.
-This is awesome.
+This is awesome for plugin developers and people learning PHP and/or the WordPress API.
 Still not convinced?
 [Watch a screencast!](http://vimeo.com/5300607)

 = New In This Version =